canonical/wlcs/README.rst

 Instead, ``wlcs`` relies on compositors providing an integration module, providing ``wlcs`` with API hooks to start a compositor, connect a client, move a window, and so on.
-This makes both writing aid debugging tests easier - the tests are (generally) in the same address space as the compositor, so there is a consistent global clock available, it's easier to poke around in compositor internals, and standard debugging tools can follow control flow from
+This makes both writing and debugging tests easier - the tests are (generally) in the same address space as the compositor, so there is a consistent global clock available, it's easier to poke around in compositor internals, and standard debugging tools can follow control flow from